 The most important thing you can do as a parent is to be present.
 Do you have a phone addiction problem?
 If so, consider what you can do to be more engaged in the life of your spouse and children.

 Also, have you talked to your children about their smartphone usage?
 Are they showing symptoms similar to the ones that Kartchner says are epidemic among our youth today?

 Sit down with them and watch Kartchner’s presentation and talk through things with them.

 Our daughter, who got a cell phone for her 17th birthday, decided that she would only have apps on her phone that fit into the four elements of the youth program (physical, spiritual, intellectual, social) after watching Kartchner’s presentation.
 Our youth are awesome and are desirous to make positive changes in their lives – and more than anything they want to be happy!

 Please be more present as parents, and please don’t feel like your kids need a smartphone with social media.
 Kids need to be kids.

 Help spread Collin Kartchner’s message of saving the kids, and let’s do everything in our power to combat this attack on our youth.

-How have cell phones impacted your family?
+How have smartphones impacted your family?
 Comment below or DM us at Called to Share on Instagram.